moonrepo/moon/docs/toolchain.md

 The toolchain is an internal layer for downloading, installing, and managing tools (languages, libraries, and binaries) that are required at runtime.
-We embrace this approach over relying on these tools "existing", as it ensures the following across all environments and machines:
+We embrace this approach over relying on these tools "existing" in the current environment, as it ensures the following across any environment or machine:

-- Avoids a developer or pipeline having to pre-install all the necessary tools.
 - The version and enabled features of a tool are identical.
+- Tools are isolated and unaffected by external sources.
-- And lastly, builds are consistent, reproducible, and hopefully deterministic.
+- Builds are consistent, reproducible, and _hopefully_ deterministic.

+Furthermore, this avoids a developer, pipeline, machine, etc, having to pre-install all the necessary tools, _and_ to keep them in sync as time passes.

 ## How it works

-TODO
+The toolchain is a `.monolith` directory within the current user's home directory, e.g., `~/.monolith`.

+The first step in a tool's life-cycle is being downloaded to `~/.monolith/temp`.
+Downloads are typically an archive that can be unpacked into a target directory.

+Once downloaded, we verify the downloaded file by running a sha256 checksum.
+If this check fails for _any reason_, the toolchain is unusable, and the process is aborted.

+After a successful verification, the last step in the tool's life-cycle can begin, installation.
+Depending on the type of download, the installation process may differ.
+For archives, we unpack the tool to `~/.monolith/tools/<name>/<version>`.

 ## Configuration